Looking for the best reasons why you should travel?

 I think I’m a smarter, more worldly, and better person for my travels, and I encourage you to give it a shot.
-It may really open your eye to what the world offers, and it’s pretty amazing!
+It may really open your eyes to what the world offers, and it’s pretty amazing!

 You Might Also Like

-- How to Prepare for Safe Travels Before you Go
+- How to Prepare for Safe Travels Before You Go

 - 12 of the Best Ways to Stay Healthy While Traveling